hacker-cb/.cursor/README.md

 | [**run&#8209;tests&#8209;and&#8209;fix&#8209;failures**](commands/run-tests-and-fix-failures.md) | ![WIP](https://img.shields.io/badge/status-WIP-yellow) | Execute full test suite, analyze failures systematically, fix issues by priority, and ensure all tests pass with proper validation |
 | [**security&#8209;audit**](commands/security-audit.md) | ![WIP](https://img.shields.io/badge/status-WIP-yellow) | Comprehensive security review to identify and fix vulnerabilities in dependencies, code, authentication, data handling, and infrastructure configuration |
 | [**setup&#8209;new&#8209;feature**](commands/setup-new-feature.md) | ![WIP](https://img.shields.io/badge/status-WIP-yellow) | Systematically set up a new feature from requirements gathering through implementation structure and testing strategy |

-## Shared Rules

-The [`rules/`](rules/) directory contains common shared developer rules that can be synced to any project using the `sync-shared-rules` command.
-These rules are project-independent, framework-agnostic, and cover universal development best practices.

 ---